 The apartments were meant to be used by a record label as long-term guest suites.
 Inspired by the particular field of its client, Alma-nac chose record sleeves as the starting point in deciding on the color theme of each of the four apartments.

-Vivid colors are a fitting design choice for a client immersed in a creative field, but the designers took an even more daring path buy giving the floor a chromatic boost.
+Vivid colors are a fitting design choice for a client immersed in a creative field, but the designers took an even more daring path by giving the floor a chromatic boost.
 They installed a multicolored herringbone pattern that gives the floor a life of its own.

-Colorful and impossible to ignore, the floor becomes the focal point of the design, while emphasizing the geometry of the classic herringbone pattern.
+Colorful and impossible to ignore, the floor becomes the focal point of the apartment design, while emphasizing the geometry of the classic herringbone pattern.